VitexSoftware/php-vitexsoftware-rbczpremiumapi/docs/Api/GetBatchDetailApi.md

 Getting details about state of processing of imported batch file and created batch transactions.
+The number of requests is limited to 10 per client per second and 5000  per client per day.
+The consumer must be able to handle HTTP status  429 (too many requests) in case of exceeding these limits.

 ### Example